SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 **Aiming\_Recoil\_Multiplier** *float*: Recoil magnitude multiplier while the gun is aiming down sights.

-**Recoil_Aim** *float*: Multiplier on the end value for linear interpolation on recoil when aiming down sights, when a sight attachment that has a ``Zoom`` value greater than 2 is attached.
-For example, it may be desirable for sniper rifles to use this property so that they have reduced recoil while aiming down a scope.
-Defaults to 1.

 **Recoil_Sprint** *float*: Multiplier on camera recoil while sprinting.
 Defaults to 1.25.
 Requires ``Can_Aim_During_Sprint true``.

 **Recoil_Crouch** *float*: Multiplier on camera recoil while crouched.
 Defaults to 0.85.